mjtsai1974/DevBlog/_posts/2018-07-11-bayesian-ml-net-profound.md

 >&#10115;given target node's children, the children's parent, the target node would be <font color="Red">explained away</font>, the same for that children's parent, depends on the information on that children.
 >&#10116;continue on, given $E$, $G$ is d-separated from $B$, then $X$ is also d-separated from $B$.
 >
->Therefore, the Market blanket contains everything we need to predict and infer the target node.
+>Therefore, the <font color="Red">Markov blanket</font> contains everything we need to predict and infer the target node.

 ### Addendum
 >&#10112;A Brief Introduction to Graphical Models and Bayesian Networks, Murphy K. (1998)